josbeir/cakephp-docs-md/docs/en/orm.md

 both patterns to create a fast, simple to use ORM.

-Before we get started exploring the ORM, make sure you [configure your database connections](#database-configuration).
+Before we get started exploring the ORM, make sure you [configure your database connections](/en/orm/database-basics.md#database-configuration).

 ## Quick Example

 To get started you don't have to write any code.
-If you've followed the [CakePHP conventions for your database tables](#model-and-database-conventions) you can just start using the ORM.
+If you've followed the [CakePHP conventions for your database tables](/en/intro/conventions.md#model-and-database-conventions) you can just start using the ORM.
 For example if we wanted to load some data from our `articles` table we would start off creating our `Articles` table class.
 Create **src/Model/Table/ArticlesTable.php** with the following code